Table of Contents

 How to transfer Patta Chitta?

 You must apply for the transfer of Patta.
-The application needs to be submitted in the respective Tehsildar’s office.
-Do carry photocopies and original documents of the sale deed, tax receipts, electricity bill, encumbrance certificate when applying for transfer of Patta Chitta.
+The application needs to be submitted in the respective tehsildar’s office.
+Do carry photocopies and original documents of the sale deed, tax receipts, electricity bill and encumbrance certificate, when applying for transfer of Patta Chitta.

-The application may be accepted or rejected on the basis of the study that the concerned department does.
+The application may be accepted or rejected, on the basis of the study that the concerned department does.
+Fees charged for Patta Chitta transfer

 Services on the mobile app